awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [What’s the community saying about serverless?](https://read.acloud.guru/whats-the-community-saying-about-serverless-e733208ddd6d) - The 5 top blog post written by the community, for the community.
 - [What is Firebase?](https://cloudacademy.com/blog/what-is-firebase-serverless-for-mobile-developers/) - Post which explains Firebase - Serverless for mobile developers.
 - [Going serverless with Lambdas](http://blog.stack.foundation/2017/05/29/going-serverless-with-lambdas/) - Blog post series about StackFoundations move to a serverless architecture.
+- [Serverless server-side rendering with React](https://hackernoon.com/serverless-server-side-rendering-with-react-using-redux-or-mobx-ce32a121ce08) - Tutorial on how to do serverless server-side rendering with React using Redux or MobX.
+- [Scaphold, GraphQL, Serverless, Relay, & Apollo](https://scaphold.io/community/blog/scaphold-graphql-serverless-relay-apollo/) - How Scaphold, GraphQL, Serverless, Relay, & Apollo work together.
+- [Kubeless UI alpha](https://medium.com/bitnami-perspectives/kubeless-ui-now-in-alpha-3364f9a4cbed) - Post introducing the Alpha release of the Kubeless UI.
+- [Serverless Kubeles plugin announcement](https://medium.com/bitnami-perspectives/a-serverless-plugin-for-kubeless-64cd0f7e4f62) - Announcement blog post for the Serverless kubeless provider plugin.
+- [Event routers: the missing serverless service](https://medium.com/@PaulDJohnston/event-routers-the-missing-serverless-service-9ed51b14f25) - Post which discusses the idea of an event routing system for serverless applications.
+- [A vision for loosely-coupled and high-performance serverless architecture](https://read.acloud.guru/a-vision-for-loosely-coupled-high-performance-serverless-architecture-f35c1fd68e9d) - Post which discusses the key missing pieces for a loosely coupled and high performant serverless architecture.
+- [Service Discovery as a Service](https://read.acloud.guru/service-discovery-as-a-service-the-missing-serverless-lynchpin-541d001466f4) - Part 1 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.
+- [Server-less eats the infrastructure](https://medium.com/@chakrabartis/server-less-eats-the-infrastructure-2a3d0ef66363) - How serverless will change the cloud infrastructure game.
+- [DynamoDB autoscaling](https://www.trek10.com/blog/dynamodb-autoscaling-open-source/) - Post about a serverless project which scales DynamoDB automagically.
+- [Event sourcing at Nordstrom](https://read.acloud.guru/serverless-event-sourcing-at-nordstrom-ea69bd8fb7cc) - Blog post about the "Hello, Retail!" project from Nordstrom.
+- [Serverless isn’t about cost savings, it’s about At-Bats](https://thenewstack.io/serverless-isnt-cost-savings-bats/) - Why and how serverless architectures are a perfect fit for agile software practices.
+- [Deploying bots using the Serverless Framework](https://www.microsoft.com/reallifecode/2017/06/01/deploying-bots-using-the-serverless-framework/) - How to build a Microsoft Bot Framework powered bot and deploy it with the Serverless Framework.
+- [IBM serverless journeys](https://developer.ibm.com/code/journey/category/serverless-computing/) - IBM blog posts regarding serverless solutions for real world use-cases.
+- [Realm adds serverless functionality](https://adtmag.com/articles/2017/05/31/realm-functions.aspx) - Post which discusses the recently announced Realm Functions FaaS offering.
+- [Aqueduct - a serverless ETL pipeline](https://www.zocdoc.com/about/blog/tech/aqueduct-serverless-etl-pipeline/) - How Zocdoc uses serverless to streamline their ETL processes.
+- [“Serverless and the the death of devops”.
+Can you not?](http://redmonk.com/jgovernor/2017/06/02/serverless-and-the-the-death-of-devops-can-you-not/) - Post which outlines why serverless computing is not the death of DevOps.
+- [May Wrap-up - Jax Conference and serverless book](http://blog.n-k.de/2017/06/may-wrapup-jax-serverless-book.html) - Wrap-up post by Niko Köbler about the Jax Conference, his talks and workshops on serverless computing and the progress on the serverless book.
+- [Serverless: Background, challenges and the future](https://dzone.com/articles/serverless-background-challenges-and-future-1) - Post which outlines the history and evolvement of serverless computing.
+- [DevOps use-cases with Serverless Variables](https://serverless.com/blog/devops-serverless-variables/) - How developers use the Serverless Variables system to enhance their DevOps experience.
+- [What comes after SaaS?](https://hackernoon.com/what-comes-after-saas-1f71ec40de45) - Thoughts about the evolution of the cloud and future use-cases where serverless can fit in (and might replace SaaS).
+- [Announcing JeffConf](https://serverless.zone/announcing-jeffconf-london-2017-49af72bf5284) - Announcement blog post which describes the motivation behind the JeffConf conference.
+- [Recurring payments with Stripe and AWS Lambda](http://normal-extensions.com/2017/05/05/simple-recurring/) - Tutorial on how to create dirty cheap recurring serverless payments with AWS Lambda and Stripe.

 ## Screencasts